 After all, you’re not the only organization with goals that align with a particular donor’s.
 And if you don’t focus on ADA compliance, some donors may choose to make an impact through another organization that better accommodates their needs.

 So, make sure you’re creating an environment that welcomes everyone to support your cause.
-Otherwise, you could be missing out on valuable support from donors who believe in your mission!
+Otherwise, you could miss out on valuable support from donors who believe in your mission!